-The Hummingbird pro does come with electronics as well which is quite nice.
-Its called the Shadow pickup system and was a joint effort between Epiphone and Shadow Germany to create and perfect acoustic amplification.
+The Hummingbird pro does come with electronics as well, which is quite nice.
+It is called the Shadow pickup system and was a joint effort between Epiphone and Shadow Germany to create and perfect acoustic amplification.

-Its powered by 2 AAA batteries, has a good EQ as well as some other handy controls like phase and mute but also a dynamics control which adjusts the frequency curve.
+It is powered by 2 AAA batteries, has a good EQ as well as some other handy controls like phase and mute, but also a dynamics control which adjusts the frequency curve.

 Sound and Feel

 So, now that you know a bit about the guitar, the question is, how does it sound?
 Pretty darn good for the price, let me tell you!

-The big bold sound off of this guitar is sure to impress!
-Not to mention the articulate top end which resonates off of the spruce top.
+The big, bold sound off of this guitar is sure to impress!
+Not to mention the articulate treble which resonates off of the spruce top.

-For an entry level guitar the tone certainly is great!
+For an entry level guitar, the tone certainly is great!
 Plugged in, the pickup system is also a sweet bonus as it as well sounds good!
-The controls offer a very natural sound and offer a decent amount of control.
+The controls offer a very natural tone and offer a decent amount of control.

-But how does it feel?
-The slim playable neck, string spacing and action on the guitar gave this acoustic a great feel, it was easy to get around on the fret board and was a joy to play.
+The slim neck, string spacing, and action on the guitar gave this acoustic a great feel.
+It was easy to get around on the fret board and was a joy to play.

 Conclusion And Final Thoughts

-There are many great acoustic guitars in the under $500 price range available these days that play and sound great.
+There are many great acoustic guitars in this price range available these days that play and sound wonderful.
 The Epiphone Hummingbird Pro is one of those guitars!
-And with the added electronics on board is a great entry level acoustic guitar.
+And with the added electronics on board, it is a great entry level acoustic.

-The build quality and tone of the guitar is impressive and will have you wondering how they sell a instrument like this for such a great price.
+The build quality and tone of the guitar is impressive and will have you wondering how they sell an instrument like this for such a great price.